p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 ## PROBLEM 2

+**c.
+Customer segment and The number of transactions with the least amount of transactions**

+We need to find the segment has the least amount of transactions that shown in the Laporan-TokoShiSop.tsv

+Download ``Laporan-TokoShiSop.tsv`` which is the input data, and make one folder with the code that we want to make.

+To inform the filed ``-F " " ``

 **d.
 Region that has the least total profit and The total profit of that region**

 We need to find the region that has the least total profit that shown in the Laporan-TokoShiSop.tsv